 If you're running a multi-user blog and would want better control over extending the user, role and capabilities for the blog, then Members plugin is the right choice for you.
 The plugin comes with everything that will help you perform the function of managing roles in the most efficient manner possible.

 => Allows to build a role by cloning current role.

 => Gives you ability to make your site and feeds entirely private.

 => Provide control over changing users permission to access post content.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
-It is developed by Justin Tadlock.
+The name of the author is MemberPress.
 The publisher is WordPress Plugin Repository.
-1,359,664+ users are already downloaded this.
 It was first get published on September 17, 2009.
-It was last get updated on April 19, 2018.
+It was last get upgraded on July 13, 2022.